 Length of Electricity Contract

-But the con of signing a longer contract is that you can only cancel the contract at the end of the contract period.
-This means that if you, for some reason, want to switch to a new electricity provider in Germany, you won’t be able to until your existing contract ends.
+The other con is that you can only cancel the contract at the end of the contract period.
+This means that if you, for some reason, want to switch to a new electricity provider in Germany, you won’t be able to until your existing contract ends (unless you leave the country).

-So there really is no best electricity contract length to sign up for.
+So there really is no best contract length to sign up for.
 It’s entirely up to your personal preference.
-The only important thing to watch out for is making sure that the electricity provider you choose accepts monthly payments in arrears.
+The only important thing to watch out for is making sure that the company you choose accepts monthly payments in arrears.

 Regular vs Renewable Electricity